suika2engine/watermelon-script/README.md

 func foo(a, b, c) {
     return a + b + c;
 }

+func myfunc(a, b, c) {
+    // This function will not be called because foo() will be called in main().
+}
 ```

 ### Types and Variables

-We have types for integer, floating point, string and array.
+You can use integer, floating point, string and array types.
 ```
 func main() {
     // Integer